Personal Loan Refinancing: Is It Right for You?

 • No joint loans

-A Discover personal loan isn’t easy to qualify for, however.
-It requires very good credit and a moderate income.
+However, a Discover personal loan isn’t easy to qualify for.
+It requires good credit and a moderate income.
 Discover also doesn’t offer joint applications, so you’ll have to qualify based on your credit alone.

 You’ll need to meet these eligibility criteria to get a Discover personal loan: